 You may expressly grant, remove and manage permissions for some third parties to take certain actions on your behalf.
 In some cases you can do this when logged into your account – in other cases you can do this directly with the third party.
-You acknowledge that if you grant permission for a third party to take actions on your behalf, we may disclose certain information about your Account to this third party.
+You acknowledge that if you grant permission for a third party to take actions on your behalf, we may disclose certain information about your account to this third party.

 You may permit third party service providers licensed by applicable law to:

-- provide account information services to access information about your account on your behalf;
+- Provide account information services to access information about your account on your behalf.

-- provide payment initiation services to initiate payments from your account on your behalf.
+- Provide payment initiation services to initiate payments from your account on your behalf.

 Granting permission to any third party to access your account in any way does not relieve you of any of your responsibilities under this user agreement.
-You are liable to us for the actions that you authorise the third parties to carry out.
+You are liable to us for the actions that you authorize the third parties to carry out.
 You will not hold us responsible for, and you will indemnify us from, any liability arising from the actions or inactions of such third parties in connection with the permissions you granted, subject to your mandatory legal rights.

 You can close your account at any time.
 See the PayPal Help Centre for how to do this.

-- you are in breach of this user agreement and/or we are otherwise entitled to close your account under this user agreement;
+- You are in breach of this user agreement and/or we are otherwise entitled to close your account under this user agreement.

 Where we decide to close your account we will provide you with notice of account closure and where practicable, the reasons for closing your account, together with the ability to withdraw any undisputed funds that we are holding.